RetroReversing/retroReversing/pages/gba/GBASDK.md

 ## AGB Data Format
 The AGB programming manual is available in both PDF format (**AGBDataFormat.PDF**) and HTML format (**/AllManual/dataformat**) and contains the format that data should be in for certain parts of memory, especially related to graphics.

-There are a few areas of memory that need to be in a specifc format:
+There are a few areas of memory that need to be in a specific format:
 * Pallette RAM (5 bits for Red, 5 for Green and 5 for Blue)
 * Background Data (Different format for Character mode vs Bitmap mode)
 * Sprite Data/OAM - X/Y position of sprites and the image to show